 - Checking the email for other inconsistencies and glaring issues (such as embedded links that lead to unknown websites, poor grammar usage, and common signs of social engineering).

-Basically, it’s about training your employees to have a zero-trust mindset where they never trust anything without first verifying its legitimacy.
+Basically, it’s about training your employees to have a zero-trust security mindset where they never trust anything without first verifying its legitimacy.
 When in doubt, check it out.

 IT Admins: How to Protect Your Organization’s and Users’ Digital Identities